-Pik Yuk CHENG, also known as Patsy Cheng, aged 53, was appointed the company secretary of our Company on 24 October 2005.
+Pik Yuk CHENG, also known as Patsy Cheng, aged 54. was appointed the company secretary of our Company on 24 October 2005.
 Ms. Cheng is a Corporate Services Director of Tricor Services Limited.
 Prior to joining the Tricor Group in 2000, she was the departmental manager of the corporate secretarial and share registration department of Deloitte Touche Tohmatsu, and provided corporate secretarial and share registration services to their clients.
-Ms. Cheng has worked in the corporate secretarial departments of a number of international accounting firms and has over 25 years of experience in the company secretarial field.
+Ms. Cheng has worked in the corporate secretarial departments of a number of international accounting firms and has 30 years of experience in the company secretarial field.
 She has been providing corporate secretarial support services to many listed clients.
-Ms. Cheng is a Fellow Member of the Institute of Chartered Secretaries and Administrators and the Hong Kong Institute of Chartered Secretaries.
+Ms. Cheng is a Fellow Member of The Institute of Chartered Secretaries and Administrators in the U.K. and The Hong Kong Institute of Chartered Secretaries ("HKICS"), and is a holder of the Practitioner's Endorsement of the HKICS.
 Ms. Cheng graduated from the Hong Kong Polytechnic in 1980.

 The Board is committed to maintaining the highest standard of corporate governance.
-The Company has applied the principles of and confirms that it has complied with all material code provisions of the Code on Corporate Governance Practices contained in Appendix 14 of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules") during the year ended 31 December 2010, save for certain deviations from the code provisions which are explained in the relevant paragraphs in this Report.
+The Company has applied the principles of and confirms that it has complied with all material code provisions of the Code on Corporate Governance Practices contained in Appendix 14 of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Listing Rules") during the year ended 31 December 2011, save for certain deviations from the code provisions which are explained in the relevant paragraphs in this corporate governance report.